The chart below details where each bag stands in relation to the Nemo Salsa 30

 Comfort, Spaciousness, and Fit

-really stands out; the bag features fairly wide dimensions in the shoulders, that are comparable to some of the widest bags in our review; however, the Salsa's lower dimensions are by far larger than any other bag we tested; even bigger than the Sierra Designs Backcountry Bed.
+really stands out; the bag features fairly wide dimensions in the shoulders, that are comparable to some of the widest bags in our review; however, the Salsa's lower dimensions are by far larger than any other bag we tested; even bigger than the Sierra Designs Backcountry Bed

 Nemo also uses a stretchy stitching, that when coupled with the wide dimensions, makes this bag hard to beat, especially for folks who want to sleep with their knees bent, leg slightly out to the side, or with their knees closer to their chest (while sleeping on their back or side).
 This bag is just plain awesome for folks who want a little more room, sleep with their legs bent, or simply just appreciate feeling a little more room around their body.

 This Top Pick award winner is a pretty versatile bag.
 It's light weight and is small enough for most three season backpacking trips, but also cozy enough for car camping.
-Its full length zipper allows for decent ventilation on hot summer nights, but it also offers plenty of shoulder (and leg) room to add layers for occasional use with below freezing overnight temperatures.
+Its full-length zipper allows for decent ventilation on hot summer nights, but it also offers plenty of shoulder (and leg) room to add layers for occasional use with below-freezing overnight temperatures.

 Features and Design